kwchurch/gft/doc/sections/installation.md

 <b style="background-color:yellow;">Unfortunately</b>, there are a number of incompatibilities between adapters, paddlespeech and
 the latest version of HuggingFace transformers.
 There are a number of versions of requirements.txt in the requirements directory.
-We recommend setting up several different virtual environments to work around some of these incompatibilities, if you want to use some of these features.
+We recommend setting up several different virtual environments to work around some of these incompatibilities, if you want to use some of these more advanced features.

 The scripts in the examples directory will create results under
 <i>$gft_checkpoints</i>.
 Please set that variable to some place where